 First off, if you genuinely believe you were born the wrong gender, do whatever you want, go for it, idc it doesn't impact me.

 I'm a laid-back guy; I'm cool with pretty much any non-violent thing people wanna do.
 Even if you don't believe in the whole idea of gender dysphoria and think people are just changing gender, willy-nilly, I don't see why people care.
-Let people live there lives.
+Let people live their lives.

-Unless your the parents footing the bill.
+Unless you're the parents footing the bill.
 Then I can totally understand if you're upset.
 Are you supposed to pay for college and a sex change?
 Money doesn't grow on trees.
 How are you supposed to support a family, save for retirement, college funds, AND sex changes?
 If my future kids want a sex change, they better start mowing lawns.

 That being said let's call a spade a spade.
 This is a girl on steroids competing against girls who aren't, that isn't fair.
 Don't get butthurt that I called him a girl taking steroids because that's essentially what is going on here.
 If you want to identify as male and live your life as a dude be my guest, but for the time being physically this is a female, taking testosterone (aka steroids) to transition to male competing against biological females.
 It's a girl taking steroids competing against other girls.
 If Mack were still named Mackenzie, this would be considered straight-up cheating.
 Instead, it's just run of the mill transphobia :(

 I feel like the easy solution here would be to let FTM students compete as males.
 If you want to be a boy, play with the boys.
 It's wicked unfair for the girls he has to wrestle and also puts everybody in a wicked uncomfortable position watching what looks like a dude wrestling girls.
 Just makes me think of domestic assault which is never good.
 That's just my opinion on this issue, let the kid wrestle boys.

 My main takeaway from this story, however, is this.